 - 2 GPU nodes, each with 4x NVIDIA 2080 Ti GPUs

 - High speed Infiniband networking

 Jobs are submitted through the Slurm job scheduling system.

-The Xtreme Science and Engineering Discovery Environment (XSEDE) is an NSF-funded consortium which supports a network of shared supercomputing resources housed at major U.S. research institutions.
-Through XSEDE, member institutions gain access to flexible pools of time on large supercomputers.
+Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) is an NSF-funded consortium which supports a network of shared supercomputing resources housed at major U.S. research institutions.
+Through ACCESS, member institutions gain access to flexible pools of time on large supercomputers.
 Using these systems, researchers are able to complete computational processes in one hour that would take a single desktop computer decades to complete.
-Since joining in 2010, Swarthmore faculty and students from biology, chemistry, computer science, physics, and statistics made use of over a million processor-hours on supercomputing facilities around the United States.
-Swarthmore is one of only a handful of liberal arts colleges among more than 150 universities participating in the XSEDE Campus Champions program.
+Since joining in 2010, Swarthmore faculty and students from biology, chemistry, computer science, physics, and statistics made use of over several million processor-hours on supercomputing facilities around the United States.

 - Stampede2, a supercomputer at the Texas Advanced Computing Center with over 350,000 processor cores and 700TB of compute memory.